johnabel/per2py/README.md

 A summary of the saved results is provided in the Interpreting Results subsection below.

 ## Running analysis in a Jupyter/iPython Notebook
 The Jupyter Notebook provides a simple interface to the computational tools within this package.
 For analysis of single-cell data, open the `cellular_analysis.ipynb` jupyter notebook using a Python 2.7 interpreter.
-For analysis of whole-body recordings, including actigraphy, temperature, and humidity, open the `wholebody_analysis.ipynb` jupyter notebook using a Python 2.7 interpreter.
 Evaluate each cell sequentially to perform the data analysis.

 Details regarding the computations performed in each of these notebooks are provided below.